 Mar 17 – Drive Map (click to see the map)

 I landed at the Keflavik International Airport from Seattle at around 0915.
-Going though customs and immigration was a breeze.
-I didn’t have to fillout any forms – just showed the passport and walked to Baggage Claim.
+Going through customs and immigration was a breeze.
+I didn’t have to fill out any forms – just showed the passport and walked to Baggage Claim.
 I was picked up by my cousins Indu, Bala, and Susheela who had flown in the previous night from Bangalore/India and Singapore.
-Bala had rented a rather beat up silver Jeep Grand Cherokee the previous day and we loaded the car and went to the Rental Car place to add me as the 2nd driver as you have to pay extra to include a second driver to the rental car agreement.
+Bala had rented a rather beat up silver Jeep Grand Cherokee the previous day and we loaded the car and went to the rental car location to add me as the 2nd driver as you have to pay extra to include a second driver to the rental car agreement.

 Our first stop on the way to Reykjavik was the beautiful Kálfatjarnarkirkja church surrounded by lava fields in the town of Vogar.

 Almost all the churches we visited in Iceland including this were locked and we walked around it and shot a few images.
 Most likely the churches are open only during the summer.

 We then drove to Reykjavik in search of a grocery store to grab snacks, fruits, veggies for the next 2-3 days of the trip.
 We found a Bonus (a grocery store chain in Iceland) near the highway.
 After 30 min of shopping, we checked into Fosshotel Baron at Noon.
 The hotel’s location is terrific and close to restaurants, nightlife, and Hallgrimskirkja.
 The rooms were small compared to US standards but comfortable.
 A tip: Get a room with a view of the water.
 After taking a shower in a sulphur infused water, we walked to Kryddlegin Hjortu, a very good reasonably priced restaurant that had a good vegetarian/vegan friendly menu.
 After a healthy consumption of soup and salad, we returned to the hotel to start the afternoon tour of Reykjavik.